viacheslav-lasukov/PMBoK6/Influences/Configuration Management Knowledge Base.md

 ---
 tags:
-  - influence/opa
+  - "influence/opa"
-Category: Knowledge Bases
+Category: "Knowledge Bases"
 ---
 Contains the versions and baselines of all official #influence/opa s, and any #project-document s.